Humber Polytechnic

-The Humber College Institute of Technology and Advanced Learning, rebranded as Humber Polytechnic since 2024, is a public college in Toronto, Ontario, Canada.
+The Humber College Institute of Technology and Advanced Learning, branded as Humber Polytechnic since 2024, is a public college in Toronto, Ontario, Canada.
 Founded in 1967, Humber has three main campuses and locations – the Humber North campus, the Lakeshore campus, and the International Graduate School.
 Today, Humber boasts over 200 programs, 86,000 full time students and 9,300 international students.

 Programs

 Humber offers more than 200 programs, including bachelor's degree, diploma, certificate, post-graduate certificate and apprenticeship programs, across 17 areas of interest.
 Humber also provides academic advisors and resources, such as a career finder.
 Beyond this, Humber also provides Bridging (or Bridge Training) Programs for internationally trained professionals in the fields of engineering and information technology.

 Humber serves more than 86,000 learners.